DFraserStratos/AcceloPrototypeDashboard/README.md

 - **Compact Progress Tracking**: View up to 10+ projects and agreements on screen simultaneously
 - **Project Tracking**: Monitor project hours (billable and non-billable) with visual progress bars
 - **Agreement Management**: Track agreement usage and allowances with percentage indicators
+- **Smart Agreement Types**: Automatically detects and displays three types of agreements:
+  - **Time Budget Agreements**: Show as "Agreement | Time Budget" with hour-based progress tracking
+  - **Value Budget Agreements**: Show as "Agreement | Value Budget" with monetary progress tracking
+  - **No Budget Agreements**: Show as "Agreement" with just time worked (no progress bar)
 - **Intelligent Type Detection**: Automatically identifies projects vs agreements with correct icons and labels
 - **Search & Add**: Easily search and add companies, projects, and agreements to your dashboard
 - **Full-Width Layout**: Progress blocks stretch across available width for optimal space utilization